BZoennchen/supercollider-book/_sources/chapters/sounddesign/filters/3-frequency-filters.md

 (sec-lowpass-filter)=
 ## Lowpass Filter

-A lowpass filter filters frequency **above** its *cutoff frequency*.
+A *lowpass filter* filters frequency **above** its *cutoff frequency*.
 It could also be called highfrequency filter.
-Lowpass filters are used to attunate high harmonics and make sound *darker* or *smoother* in [timbre](sec-timbre).
+Lowpass filters are used to attenuate high harmonics and make sound *darker* or *smoother* in [timbre](sec-timbre).
-A lowpass filter is often combined with resonant because (with the respective cutoff frequency) lowpass filters leave the *fundamental* of the signal intact, and so they do not usually effect the perceived and subjective pitch.
+A lowpass filter is often combined with a resonant because (with the respective cutoff frequency) lowpass filters leave the *fundamentals* of the signal intact.
+So they do not usually affect the perceived and subjective pitch.

 ```{figure} ../../../figs/sounddesign/filters/lpf-graph.png
 ---